Celebs Who Can't Stand Kid Rock

 Country music star Sheryl Crow and Kid Rock collaborated on the 2002 single Picture after they struck up a friendship at the Grammys one year.
 "I had the idea for the song, and she came to Detroit, and we sat down together and bounced ideas off of each other," Rock told MTV News about finding kinship with Crow.
 "We wrote and recorded the song in a day and had fun hanging out for the next two days."

-After the success of Picture, the duo reunited in 2010 to release Collide.
+After the success of "Picture," the duo reunited in 2010 to release "Collide."
 Crow and Kid Rock then decided to capitalize on their success by going on tour together in July 2011.
 "I'm such a huge fan of his, and I love the guy," Crow gushed about Kid Rock to Billboard while announcing the tour.
 Crow's praise of Kid Rock took a left turn, however, after he hinted about running for Michigan Senate in July 2017.
 It all started when a fan tweeted that Crow was likely "rolling in her grave" over the news, which inspired her to write a song.

 "If Kid Rock runs for Senate / I wouldn't be surprised / But not over my dead body / 'Cause dude, I'm still alive," she sings in one verse.
 "You know I will survive / No matter what's online / Fake news or lies," the song continues.
+Crow's most telling verse?
+"A pole in the Lincoln bedroom / is bound to make some people squirm."
+Jeez.

 Stephen Colbert's epic takedown on late night